Colleen Dell

 Colleen Anne Dell is a Canadian public sociologist, animal-assisted intervention practitioner, and academic.
-She is a Professor and Centennial Enhancement Chair in One Health & Wellness in the Department of Sociology and Associate in the School of Public Health at the University of Saskatchewan.
+She is a professor and Centennial Enhancement Chair in One Health & Wellness in the Department of Sociology and associate in the School of Public Health at the University of Saskatchewan.
 She is most known for her research on criminal justice, mental health, substance abuse, and Indigenous peoples’ health.

 Dell’s current program of research applies a community-based and patient-oriented participatory approach with both humans and animals.
 Dell's research focuses on how helpful the human-animal bond can be to promote wellness among individuals, communities, and animals.
 She pays particular attention to the One Health concept of "zooeyia"—how interaction with companion animals can benefit the health of people.
 Her team’s research in the field has received media recognition, and has been featured by CNN, People Magazine, Canadian Press, NPR, Medscape, and The New York Times.

 Since 2019, she has been associated with the Strategic Development Group for Multispecies Dementia International Research Network.

 Education

-Dell graduated with a Bachelor’s degree in Sociology from the University of Winnipeg in 1992.
-She then enrolled at the University of Manitoba, and received her Master’s degree in Sociology in 1996.
-She earned her Doctoral degree in the Department of Sociology at Carleton University in 2001.
+Dell graduated with a bachelor's degree in sociology from the University of Winnipeg in 1992.
+She then enrolled at the University of Manitoba, and received her master's degree in sociology in 1996.
+She earned her doctoral degree in the Department of Sociology at Carleton University in 2001.

 Career

-Dell began her academic career in 1998, as a Sessional Lecturer in the Department of Sociology and Anthropology at Carleton University.
-In 2001, she was briefly appointed as a Lecturer in the Department of Sociology and Anthropology, before becoming an assistant professor in the Department of Sociology and Anthropology at Carleton University.
+Dell began her academic career in 1998, as a sessional lecturer in the Department of Sociology and Anthropology at Carleton University.
+In 2001, she was briefly appointed as a lecturer in the Department of Sociology and Anthropology, before becoming an assistant professor in the Department of Sociology and Anthropology at Carleton University.
 She was promoted to associate professor in the Department of Sociology and Anthropology in 2006, and became an adjunct professor in 2007.
-These positions were held jointly with the Canadian Centre on Substance Use and Addiction (formerly Canadian Centre on Substance Abuse), where she is serving as Senior Research Associate and has been in various other roles since 2001.
-Her tenure at the University of Saskatchewan started in 2007, with her appointment as the Research Chair in Substance Abuse.
-She served there as Associate Professor of Sociology till 2012.
-Along with this appointment, she also held a Joint Appointment in the School of Public Health till 2015.
-From 2016 till 2021, she was appointed as the Centennial Enhancement Chair in One Health & Wellness.
-Currently, she has been serving as an Associate Faculty Member in the School of Public Health, and as Professor of Sociology at University of Saskatchewan.
+These positions were held jointly with the Canadian Centre on Substance Use and Addiction (formerly Canadian Centre on Substance Abuse), where she is serving as senior research associate and has been in various other roles since 2001.
+Her tenure at the University of Saskatchewan started in 2007, with her appointment as the research chair in substance abuse.
+She served there as associate professor of sociology till 2012.
+Along with this appointment, she also held a joint appointment in the School of Public Health till 2015.
+From 2016 until 2021, she was appointed as the Centennial Enhancement Chair in One Health & Wellness.
+Currently, she has been serving as an associate faculty member in the School of Public Health, and as professor of sociology at University of Saskatchewan.
 In 2021, she was reappointed as the Centennial Enhancement Chair in One Health & Wellness.